Skip to main content

 How Often We Update

-Active alerts are reviewed weekly.
-Breaking scam alerts are added within 24 hours of credible reporting.
-The Scam Library is reviewed quarterly to keep tactics current — scammers change their scripts constantly, so we do too.
+We review active alerts every week.
+We add breaking scam alerts within 24 hours of credible reporting.
+We review the Scam Library quarterly to keep tactics current.
+Scammers change their scripts constantly, so we do too.

 4. 4